 And let’s not forget the teachers – over 100 of them enjoy writing workshops and professional development sessions with our five writers, which spark ideas to get their students enjoying all that a good book has to offer.

 Classroom teachers who are giving out every day crave nourishment, and you provided it in spades.

 Every year the project culminates in a celebratory book launch for students and their families at the Ōtāhuhu Pātaka Kōrero Ōtāhuhu Library.

 Read our previous CEO Catriona Ferguson’s reflections on the 2015 celebration at Ōtāhuhu Pātaka Kōrero Ōtāhuhu Library.

 Read author Paula Morris's experience of being a writer in residence for our 2015 community project.

 Read author Melinda Szymanik's experience of being a writer in residence for our 2016 community project.

 Participating schools and writers

-- Fairburn School hosted Paula Green in 2015 and Tony Williams in 2016 and Janice Marriott and Zech Soakai in 2017.
+- Fairburn School hosted Paula Green in 2015, Tony Williams in 2016 and Janice Marriott and Zech Soakai in 2017.